xolox/vim-session/README.md

 Note that this command only deletes the session script, it leaves your open tab pages and windows exactly as they were.

+### The `:ViewSession` command

+Execute this command to view the Vim script generated for a session.
+This command is useful when you need to review the generated Vim script repeatedly, for example while debugging or modifying the `session.vim` plug-in.

 ## Options

 ### The `g:session_directory` option